 And today’s psychology course is now over :)

 Get: polarised lenses

 My eyes are light, and I’ve been always sensitive to sunlight and glares.

 Let’s put it this way: my eyes are light, I’ve always been sensitive to sunlight and glare, and then whether the two things are related or not doesn’t bother me in the slightest :)

-As I was saying, I’ve been using sunglasses all my life, and until three years ago, every time I had to buy a pair of sunglasses all the discussion with the vendor, and all my decision-making process was on the shape of the glasses, the colour of the lenses, the width of the side sticks.
-Fact is, nobody ever mentioned two key parameters, which I then discovered myself eventually, making the best of the Information Age:
+As I was saying, I’ve been using sunglasses all my life, and up until three years ago, every time I had to buy a pair of sunglasses all the discussion with the vendor plus all my decision-making process was focused on the shape of the glasses, on the colour of the lenses, on the width of the side sticks, etc. Fact is, nobody ever mentioned two key parameters to me, which I then discovered by myself eventually, making the best out of the Information Age:

 ● Category of the lenses

 If you look at the internal part of the side stick of your sunglasses, you will find a number-letter combination, where the number refers to the category of the lenses, and the letter to polarization (P) or lack thereof (N).

 Let’s have a look at the lenses by category: